AtharavRH/Hack_Pack_V1.0/README.md

 <img src="final.jpg" width="400" height="200" />
 </p>

-##  *Mega Combo of top selected hacking tools with description and working*
+##  *Mega Combo of top selected hacking tools with their description and working*
    *Each tool is hand selected and verified as important tool for Pentration Testing and Bug Hunting.*
    *Boom!
 Lets get Started.*